 You can expect some slight bloody oozing from the suture lines and swelling of the incisions.
 Gauze may be reapplied if it is bothersome.
-However, you should call the clinic if you have continuous bleeding, significantly more swelling on one breast in comparison to the other, or any severe pain associated with swelling.
+You should call the clinic if you have continuous bleeding, significantly more swelling on one breast in comparison to the other, or any severe pain associated with swelling.

 Tightness of the breasts is a normal feeling after surgery.
 This may worsen over the first 2 days and will relax with time.
-The muscle relaxers will help with this.